clutch-protocol/clutch-node/README.md

 # Clutch-Node

-Welcome to Clutch-Node, the innovative blockchain-based ridesharing platform.
-Our project is committed to improving urban mobility by leveraging the power of blockchain technology to create a decentralized, efficient, and secure system for ridesharing.
+Clutch-Node is a blockchain-based ridesharing platform that aims to improve urban mobility by leveraging blockchain technology to create a decentralized, efficient, and secure system for ridesharing.

-## Introduction

-Clutch-Node is designed to revolutionize the way we think about ridesharing.
-By integrating blockchain technology, we aim to provide a more transparent, fair, and user-friendly experience compared to traditional ridesharing services.

 ## Features

-- Decentralized System: Eliminates the need for intermediaries, allowing users to connect directly.
+- **Decentralized System**: Eliminates intermediaries, allowing users to connect directly.
-- Secure Transactions: Utilizes blockchain technology to ensure the security and privacy of all transactions.
+- **Secure Transactions**: Utilizes blockchain technology to ensure the security and privacy of all transactions.
-- User Empowerment: Provides users with more control over their ridesharing experiences.
+- **User Empowerment**: Provides users with more control over their ridesharing experiences.
-- Eco-friendly Options: Encourages the use of electric and hybrid vehicles to reduce carbon footprint.
+- **Eco-friendly Options**: Encourages the use of electric and hybrid vehicles to reduce carbon footprint.

+### Prerequisites
+- Docker
+- Docker Compose

 ## Running the Project Locally